Evidence-Based Technology

 The Results

-Over several weeks, John observed positive trends in his self-reported symptoms and corresponding shifts in his EEG data patterns within the MindChat app.
+Over several weeks, John observed positive trends in his self-reported symptoms and corresponding shifts in his brainwave patterns within the MindChat app.
 Combined with professional therapy, using MindChat's objective tracking and AI-driven insights helped John feel more informed and proactive in managing his mental wellness journey.

 SCIENTIFIC FOUNDATION